Custom Connections

 would be the default connection for this component.

-The default connection is the one that is recommended to users when they add an action from your component to their integration, but the other connection types can be selected as well.
+The default connection is recommended to users when they add an action from your component to their integration, but they can select other connection types as well.

 Referencing connections as inputs in actions

-Actions can reference connections like they do any other input.
+Actions can reference connections like any other input.

-To give users the ability to assign a connection to an action, create an input
+To allow users to assign a connection to an action, create an input

 of type connection